narumij/swift-ac-collections/Documentation/RedBlackTreeMultiMap.md

 For example, if a key is associated with `m` values, finding its range and processing all of its elements takes O(log `count` + `m`) time.

+A range view itself does not copy the selected elements into a new array;
+it directly represents a range in the underlying red-black tree.

 Actual execution time also depends on factors such as the comparison cost of `Key` and memory-access characteristics.